 A Wrap Linen Skirt

 Another way to re-purpose that old button-down shirt is to make it into a skirt.
 With some easy cuts and a little work, you can make a smooth and breezy wrap skirt that will fit perfectly in your spring wardrobe.
-Stick to upcycling a neutral or light colored button-down so that it can be a great basic bottom for your closet as well.
+Stick to upcycling a neutral or light-colored button-down so that it can be a great basic bottom for your closet as well.
 Start by following this pattern by Trash to Couture and get creative by adding your own flair to it.

-No Sew Crop Top
+No-Sew Crop Top

 Looking for a little less work in your upcycling endeavors?
 Try out this super easy idea for a no-sew crop top.
 All it takes is a few cuts, and you have a new crop top.
-Maybe you have an old t-shirt that you absolutely love, but unfortunately, it’s worn out at the hem or may be too short.
-You can measure the length of the shirt and see where you want to cut off the bottom at and cut the sleeves off and Voila!
+Maybe you have an old t-shirt that you absolutely love, but unfortunately, it’s worn out at the hem or maybe too short.
+You can measure the length of the shirt and see where you want to cut off the bottom and cut the sleeves off and Voila!
 A new top for your closet.

 Dip Dyed Tank Tops